 Our primary sources of liquidity are the cash flow generated from our subsidiaries' operations, availability under the \$250 million (less \$2 million of outstanding letters of credit as of December 31, 2005) revolving credit portion of our senior secured credit facility and available cash and equivalents.
-These sources of liquidity are needed to fund our debt service requirements, working capital requirements, capital expenditure requirements, regular quarterly dividends and the remaining one-time costs associated with the execution of our restructuring plan.
+These sources of liquidity are needed to fund our debt service requirements, working capital requirements, capital expenditure requirements, dividends to Parent to fund the regular quarterly dividends of Parent and the remaining one-time costs associated with the execution of our restructuring plan.
 We believe that our existing sources of cash will be sufficient to support our existing operations over the next twelve months.

-As of December 31, 2005, our long-term debt consisted of \$1.426 billion of borrowings (including \$17 million of debt that is classified as a current obligation) under the term loan portion of our senior secured credit facility, \$637 million of Acquisition Corp. senior subordinated notes and \$178 million of Holdings Discount Notes.
+As of December 31, 2005, our long-term debt consisted of \$1.426 billion of borrowings (including \$17 million of debt that is classified as a current obligation) under the term loan portion of our senior secured credit facility and \$637 million of senior subordinated notes.
 There were no borrowings under the revolving portion of our senior secured credit facility as of December 31, 2005.